giacomocerquone/giacomocerquone/README.md

 ![](https://img.shields.io/static/v1?label=React&message=%E2%9D%A4&color=7cd0ef)
 ![](https://img.shields.io/static/v1?label=Functional%20Programming&message=%E2%9D%A4&color=c4451d)

-Hi, I'm Giacomo, I write software you use.
+Hi, I'm Giacomo, I write software you use.<br/>
 I've always written code since I was a kid.
-I have a Bachelor Degree in Computer Science.
+I have a Bachelor Degree in Computer Science.<br/>
 What has always driven me in this field is the ability to craft and transform ideas into products that people actually use.

-Currently senior JavaScript engineer at [Musixmatch](https://www.musixmatch.com/it) I'm a movie buff and I enjoy writing technical blog posts or shorter notes that may not necessarily relate to programming.
+Currently senior JavaScript engineer at [Musixmatch](https://www.musixmatch.com/it).<br/>
+I'm a movie buff and I enjoy writing technical blog posts or shorter notes that may not necessarily relate to programming.
 Make also sure to check out my projects.